 There are no Dachshunds currently listed with Edmonton-area rescues.
 New dogs arrive regularly through Edmonton shelters and northern-Alberta intake — this page refreshes automatically as they do.

-Browse all available Edmonton dogs →About Dachshunds in Edmonton
+Browse all available Edmonton dogs →Gear for your Dachshund

 Dachshunds are bold, comic, deeply loyal little hounds with far more personality than their size suggests.
 They bond hard to their people and make excellent apartment and condo dogs for Edmonton’s long winters, since they need only modest exercise.